 This tart-sweet Rhubarb Upside Down Cake is both elegant and rustic at the same time.
-It’s a uniquely delicious dessert!
+It’s a uniquely delicious summer dessert!

 Rhubarb is weird, you guys.